gojasper/style-rank/README.md

 </p>

 Style Rank, a unified benchmarking framework for generative styling models in PyTorch.
-This repository contains code wrapping the implementation of several papers in the field of generative styling models and implementation of metrics to evaluate the quality of the generated images.
-We also provide [StyleRank](https://huggingface.co/datasets/jasperai/style-rank), an evaluation dataset for comparison of the models.
+This repository contains code wrapping the implementations of several papers in the field of generative styling models and implementation of metrics to evaluate the quality of the generated images.
+We also provide [Style-Rank](https://huggingface.co/datasets/jasperai/style-rank), an evaluation dataset for comparison of the models.

-This work was developed by Eyal Benaroche, Clément Chadebec, Onur Tasar, and Benjamin Aubin from [Jasper Research](https://www.jasper.ai) in the context of Eyal's internship with [Ecole Polytechnique](https://www.polytechnique.edu/).
+This work was developed by Eyal Benaroche, Clément Chadebec, Onur Tasar, and Benjamin Aubin from [Jasper Research](https://www.jasper.ai) and [Ecole Polytechnique](https://www.polytechnique.edu/).

 <img src="./data/grid.png" alt="Grid"/>